 Filling not completely removable

 If you're open to splurging on a top-tier pillow that actually delivers on its promises, Saatva's Latex Pillow is definitely worth considering.
 It's filled with shredded latex, a plant-sourced material with inherent temperature-regulating abilities.
 Latex is also naturally antimicrobial, so it won't harbor odor-causing bacteria from night sweats.
 This also contributed to the pillow having no smell when opening, which we thought added to its premium appearance.

 Within the shredded latex is another small pillow filled with down-like microdenier fibers (a finer version of microfiber fill).
 Though you can't add or remove the latex pieces, you can take out the inner core to adjust the thickness and support.
-Our tester also likes that it has a removable and machine-washable organic cotton cover, ensuring breathability, softness, and easy cleaning.
+We also liked that it has a removable and machine-washable organic cotton cover, ensuring breathability, softness, and easy cleaning.
 The pillow returned to its original fluffy size after washing, but it takes a few cycles to get fully dry.

 Sizes: Queen, king | Fill Material: Shredded latex, micro-denier fiber | Shell Material: Organic cotton | Care: Machine-washable cover

 Soft and breathable fabric

 Enjoy the luxury and benefits of silk with Cozy Earth's silk pillows made from 100 percent viscose from bamboo.
 Right off the bat, we were impressed with the high-quality appearance and feel of this pillow.
 The cloud-like silk provides undeniable softness along with cooling benefits.
 During testing, we stayed cool all night long even on the hottest summer days with this pick.
 While the filling stays consistent throughout, be warned this is not an extremely firm option.

 We love that the brand provides very detailed instructions for caring for your silk pillow at home.
 After drying on low, the pillow maintained its shape and softness.